psteeves/author-verify/README.md

 - nltk

 Hardware:
-Model was run on 2GPUs with 12GB
+Model was run on a 12GB GPU.